imswarnil/Traiblazer-Jekyll-Theme/_docs/getting-started/01-getting-started.md

 ---
 title: Installation
 description: "Learn how to install the theme and its dependencies in under 5 minutes."
-category: Getting Started
+category: "Getting Started"
+category_order: 2
+article_order: 1
+featured: true # This makes it a featured article
 ---
-This guide will walk you through setting up the theme on your local machine.
+This guide will walk you through...

-### Prerequisites
-- Ruby (version 3.0 or higher)
-- Bundler

-### Steps
-1. Fork the repository on GitHub.
-2. Clone your forked repository to your local machine.
-3. Run `bundle install` in the project's root directory.